 Passionflower (Passiflora incarnata)

-2017 article published in Sleep Science, sleep experiments using Passiflora were conducted on male adult Wistar rats.
+An article published in the 2017 Sleep Science Journal, reported on sleep experiments using Passiflora conducted on male adult Wistar rats.
 EEG and other methods were used to determine sleep states during the nine hours before and another nine hours after administration.
 They found that Passiflora significantly improved the total sleep time The researchers concluded that Passiflora can be considered a sleep inducer.15

 Kava (Piper methysticum) and Valerian

-In 2001 Phytotherapy Research covered a study involving 24 patients suffering from stress-induced insomnia.
+In 2001 Phytotherapy Research published a study involving 24 patients suffering from stress-induced insomnia.
 The participants were administered kava at 120 mg daily for six weeks.
 Then after a 2-week cooling-off period, the 19 returning subjects received valerian 600 mg daily for an additional six weeks.
-Though the evidence was not strong, the authors concluded that the administrations may be useful in the treatment of insomnia.16
+Though the evidence demonstrated comes out of a small study, the authors concluded that the administrations may be useful in the treatment of insomnia.16

 Nature of Science and Sleep in 2010 investigated the effect of taurine using the fruit fly Drosophila.
 Taurine is a GABA receptor facilitator, and as such is considered inhibitory to neuronal firing.
 They found taurine to increase total sleep by 50%.17

 Hospital News in 2005 concluded that a niacin variant (niacinamide) possesses anti-anxiety effects that compare similarly to benzodiazepines.
-Authors state that niacinamide appears to exert this anti-anxiety phenomenon by neuromodulating neurotransmitters that are typically unbalanced in anxiety.21
+Authors observed that niacinamide appears to exert this anti-anxiety phenomenon by modulating neurotransmitters that are typically unbalanced when a person is experiencing anxiety.
+Similarly, B-complex has shown helpful in clinical trials for improvements in sleep, notably over long-term use.21,42

-Journal of Research in Medical Sciences in 2012 detail a double-blind randomized clinical trial regarding the effectiveness of magnesium on sleep patterns in elderly people.
+An article published in the 2012 Journal of Research in Medical Sciences details a double-blind randomized clinical trial on the effectiveness of magnesium on sleep patterns in elderly people.
 46 participants were randomly divided into the magnesium or a placebo group for 8 weeks.
 The magnesium group received 500 mg of magnesium.
 The magnesium supplementation experiment group demonstrated statistically significant increases in sleep time.
-Subjective measures for insomnia, sleep time, and sleep onset latency, early morning awakening all showed improvements compared to the placebo controls.22
+Subjective measures for insomnia, sleep time, sleep onset latency, and early morning awakening all showed improvements compared to the placebo control group.22,42

-Medicine (Baltimore) 2016.
-Forty-five subjects were randomly divided into a tryptophan and control group during this 2-week study, with 24 taking tryptophan and 21 placebos.
+The Medicine Journal (Baltimore) published a 2016 study where 45 subjects were randomly divided into a tryptophan and control group during this 2-week study, with 24 taking tryptophan and 21 placebos.
 The outcomes were measured using the Athens Insomnia Scale score and the tryptophan group significantly performed better than the placebo group.
 Additionally, no serious adverse issues were reported for the duration of the study.25

 Theanine is an amino acid first discovered in green tea and has been well-established for its anti-anxiety and relaxation properties.
-A 2019 Pharmaceutical Biology study investigated the sleep effect of a GABA and Theanine combination in rat models.
-They found that the application of the GABA-theanine produced a positive synergistic effect on the quality of sleep and went on to discuss the possible mechanisms.40
+A 2019 Pharmaceutical Biology study investigated the sleep effect of a GABA and theanine combination in rat models.
+They found that GABA+theanine produced a positive synergistic effect on the quality of sleep and went on to discuss the possible mechanisms.40

-Nutrients in 2019 covered a four-week long randomized, placebo-controlled, crossover, and double-blind trial in 30 adults so as to ascertain the effects of L-theanine administration on stress and sleep-related symptoms.
-Pittsburgh Sleep Quality Index (PSQI) scores improved including a reduction in the time to fall asleep, increases in the quality of sleep, reductions in sleep disturbance, and a reduction in the use of sleep medications after L-theanine administration as compared to the placebo controls.30
+Nutrients in 2019 published a four-week long randomized, placebo-controlled, crossover, and double-blind trial in 30 adults to ascertain the effects of L-theanine administration on stress and sleep-related symptoms.
+Pittsburgh Sleep Quality Index (PSQI) scores improved including a reduction in the time to fall asleep, increased quality of sleep, reduced sleep disturbance, and a reduction in the use of sleep medications after L-theanine administration as compared to the placebo controls.30

 Acta Medica Portuguesa in 2011 noted that despite valerian being considered a world-renown herbal sedative, they could not fully authenticate the herb’s anxiolytic effects at this time despite some positive findings.32 The American Journal of Medicine in 2013 performed an extensive review of the literature and chose 16 eligible studies amounting to a total of 1093 patients.
 They claim that the majority of studies possessed challenging methodologic issues, particularly regarding valerian doses, preparation methods, and treatment duration varied considerably.
 Their systematic review does suggest that valerian may improve sleep quality but they stopped short of being definitive due to the methodological problems.33